Medical expert of the article

 - hourly diuresis;

-The pulse rate serves as a simple and important indicator of the patient's condition only in comparison with other symptoms.
-Thus, tachycardia can indicate hypovolemia and acute heart failure.
-Differentiate these states by measuring the CVP.
-From such positions, one should also approach the evaluation of blood pressure.
+Pulse rateserves as a simple and important indicator of the patient's condition only in comparison with other symptoms.
+Thus, tachycardia may indicate hypovolemia and acute heart failure.
+These conditions can be differentiated by measuring the central venous pressure.
+The assessment of arterial pressure should be approached from a similar standpoint.

-A simple and rather informative indicator of the degree of hypovolemia in hemorrhagic shock is the so-called shock index - the ratio of the pulse rate per minute to the value of systolic blood pressure.
-In healthy people, this index corresponds to 0.5, with a decrease in the bcc by 20-30%, it increases to 1.0.
-With a loss of 30-60%, the bcc is 1.5.
-With a shock index of 1.0.
-The patient's condition causes serious fears, and if the patient is raised to 1.5, the patient's life is threatened.
+A simple and fairly informative indicator of the degree of hypovolemia in hemorrhagic shock is the so-called shock index.- the ratio of the pulse rate per minute to the systolic blood pressure.
+In healthy people, this index is 0.5, with a decrease in the BCC by 20-30% it increases to 1.0. with a loss of 30-60% of the BCC is 1.5.
+With a shock index of 1.0, the patient's condition is seriously alarming, and with an increase to 1.5, the patient's life is at risk.

-Hourly diuresis is an important indicator that characterizes the organ blood flow.
-Decrease in urine output to 30 ml indicates peripheral circulatory failure, below 15 ml - indicates the irreversibility of decompensated shock approach.
+Hourly diuresisserves as an important indicator characterizing organ blood flow.
+A decrease in diuresis to 30 ml indicates insufficiency of peripheral circulation, below 15 ml - indicates the approach of irreversibility of decompensated shock.

-The hematocrit indicator in combination with the above data is a good test, indicating the adequacy or inadequacy of the blood circulation of the body.
-Hematocrit in women is 43% (0.43 l / l).
-Decrease in hematocrit index less than 30% (0.30 l / l) is a menacing symptom, below 25% (0.25 l / l) - characterizes a severe degree of blood loss.
-The increase in hematocrit in the III stage of shock indicates the irreversibility of its course.
+The hematocrit valuein combination with the above data is a good test indicating the adequacy or inadequacy of the body's blood circulation.
+Hematocrit in women is 43% (0.43 l/l).
+A decrease in the hematocrit value below 30% (0.30 l/l) is a threatening symptom, below 25% (0.25 l/l) - characterizes a severe degree of blood loss.
+An increase in hematocrit at stage III shock indicates the irreversibility of its course.